Ga11u/tekna-workshop/cassandra/README.md

 - Docker (https://docs.docker.com/get-docker)

 ## Step 1: Create a directory or clone the project
 Create a directory named Cassandra-single and enter the directory (this will be our working directory by now).
+This is an optional step if you have cloned the git repository.
 ```sh
 mkdir cassandra-single
 cd cassandra-single